Why Does Immunotherapy Cost So Much?

 For example, two recently approved CAR-T treatments, Novartis’ Kymriah and Gilead Sciences’ Yescarta, sport price tags between $373,000 and $475,000 per patient, depending on the type of cancer being treated.
 Each CAR-T treatment is made specifically for each patient, taking more than three weeks of lab work to make.
 Therefore, the manufacturing and processing cost is high – about $60,000 per patient.

-Pharma companies justify pricing by highlighting the value of these immunotherapy drugs and the continual investment of their profits into R&D to discover new cancer drugs.
+Pharma companies justify high immunotherapy cost by highlighting the value of these immunotherapy drugs and the continual investment of their profits into R&D to discover new cancer drugs.
 The exorbitant $1 billion (or higher) price tag to bring a drug to market is also a key factor in high prices.
 However, the companies say that ‘significant discounts’ are offered to many patients.

 Although the annual cost of these immunotherapy drugs far exceeds almost all other cancer drugs, it may be considered ‘cheap’ given that leukemia patients may receive over $2 million hospital bills over the course of their treatment.